 Changes in incidence of COVID-19, and the potential impact on the practical, experiential learning in physical education will be kept under review and updated when necessary.
 Local authorities and schools will also need to be able to adapt to local issues, for example, outbreaks or local increases in cases of COVID-19, and follow any locally-determined advice and guidance.

-In ELC and primary, physical education can only take place outdoors with appropriate mitigating actions outlined in this document to ensure the safety of all children, young people and staff.
+Physical education can only take place as outlined in the key indicative dates table in section 3 of this document.
+Appropriate mitigating actions must also be in place to ensure the safety of all children, young people and staff.